-The progenitor of America’s national symbol Uncle Sam, Jackson was born in Keeseville, New York, on April 4, 1843.
+The great-great nephew of Samuel Wilson, Jackson was born in Keeseville, New York, on April 4, 1843.
 A self-taught artist, he began working as a retoucher in a photographer’s studio at the age of 15.
 He was successful in this pursuit and later moved to a more prosperous studio in Rutland, Vermont.
 He honed his artist’s skills with the retouching work but also learned a great deal about the young art of photography.

 In1862, with the onset of the Civil War, Jackson enlisted in the Union Army.
 After serving in the American Civil War, he returned to Vermont before heading west in 1866.
 He opened a photography studio in Omaha, Nebraska, the following year and began photographing local native Americans and scenes from the route of the new Union Pacific transcontinental rail line.

 From 1870 to 1878, Jackson was the official photographer for the United States Geological and Geographical Survey of the Territories.
 His photographs of natural wonders of northwestern Wyoming, taken during the Hayden survey expedition of 1871, were exhibited in the U.S. Capitol in Washington, D.C.
 Members of U.S. Congress were so impressed by Jackson’s photos that his work was one of the major factors in the congressional vote that established Yellowstone National Park in 1872.